-On October 18, 2022, the Department of the Attorney General released a report regarding alleged sexual abuse and sexual misconduct by Catholic Dioceses in the Marquette Catholic Diocese.
+On October 18, 2022, the Department of the Attorney General released an alarming report.
+It alleged sexual abuse and sexual misconduct by Catholic Dioceses in the Marquette Catholic Diocese.
 The report details the alarming number of incidents that occurred over decades at the church in Marquette, MI.

-Our lead attorney at White Law PLLC, Jamie White, has proudly represented victims in nationally recognized sexual abuse cases, including representing hundreds of Boy Scouts of America victims and survivors of clergy sexual abuse.
-Our team is dedicated to our clients and can provide a free case review to assess their situation.
+Our lead attorney, Jamie White, has proudly represented victims in nationally recognized sexual abuse cases, including representing hundreds of Boy Scouts of America victims and survivors of clergy sexual abuse.
+Your Michigan clergy sex abuse lawyer is dedicated to our clients.
+Contact us today for a free case review so we can assess your situation.

 Findings of the Attorney General’s Report